Note: CalFresh Healthy Living is SNAP-Ed in California. CalFresh is SNAP.

 CalFresh Healthy Living, UCCE staff and partners will continue to work together to increase awareness through community outreach and working with market managers and vendors to implement practices that enhance equitable market access for diverse communities.

-For further information regarding the Farmer’s Market Initiative Navigator Program, California’s SNAC Farmers Market Initiative (FMI) is in the SNAP-Ed toolkit.
+The Farmer’s Market Initiative Navigator Program, California’s SNAC Farmers Market Initiative (FMI) is in the SNAP-Ed toolkit.
 In 2019, SNAC expanded its FMI into additional counties and markets, as well as added an on-site navigator component..

 CalFresh Healthy Living, University of California - State Office